asmld/Python/HomeWork/README.md

 # HomeWork

-You may find your homework of `python` class here
+You may find your homework of `python` class here :sunglasses: